louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 - A receiver is a bottleneck on the flexicast flow, i.e., the bit-rate of the flexicast flow becomes too low because of this receiver.
   In that case, the bottleneck receiver is removed from the specific flexicast flow.
 The source can continue distributing the content either through the unicast path with this receiver, or by letting the receiver join another flexicast flow.
 - A receiver experiences too many losses.
 Receivers send feedback to the source.
-Too many losses degrade the quality of experience for the applications.
+Too many losses degrade the quality of experience for the application.
-  To recover from them, there is a need for retransmissions, which can take up to several RTTs.
+  To recover from such losses, there is a need for retransmissions, which can take up to several RTTs.
 The source SHOULD decide to remove the receiver from the flexicast flow and continue receiving data through unicast, even temporarilly.
 A reason why it would be better to continue through the unicast path is that the underlying IP multicast tree may be failing.

 # Reliability

-The reliability mechanism of Flexicast QUIC uses the standard QUIC mechanism.
+The reliability mechanism of Flexicast QUIC uses the standard QUIC mechanisms.
-This section only details the reliability mechanism for frames sent on the flexicast flow.
+This section only details the reliability mechanisms for frames sent on the flexicast flow.
 This document does not modify the reliability mechanism defined in {{RFC9002}} for packets sent on the unicast path.

 Receivers regularly send PATH_ACK frames back to the source on their unicast path.
 Receivers MUST send PATH_ACK frames for packets received on the flexicast flow on their unicast path with the source.